 PS 286 Psychological Counseling II 3 CR

 Presents further dimensions of the helping relationship and the approaches of reality, cognitive and Gestalt therapy.
 Audiotapes of students' counseling efforts are critiqued in class.
-Note: This course may be used to fulfill the PS 396 requirement for majors.
 Prerequisite: PS 285

 PS 295 Health Psychology 3 CR